William Arthur Chalfant: Published works

 Later in life, Chalfant wrote a number of books dealing with the history of California and the American West.
 His unique position as the son of the county's pioneer newspaper publisher put him at an advantage collecting and accessing texts and anecdotes regarding early Eastern California history.

-In 1922, Chalfant self-published The Story of Inyo, with author's intent being to "preserve, particularly, the record of Inyo County earlier than 1870, when a printed record began."
+In 1922, Chalfant self-published The Story of Inyo, with the author's intent being to "preserve, particularly, the record of Inyo County earlier than 1870, when a printed record began."
 The first edition of the book ended on a cautiously optimistic note regarding the relationship between Los Angeles and Inyo County.
 However, the second edition released in 1933 contained a new ending chapter that painted the actions of LA in a highly unfavorable light.

 In 1928, the Christopher Publishing House printed Chalfant's Outposts of Civilization, a book that covered mining communities throughout Eastern California and Nevada.
 Stanford University Press printed Death Valley: The Facts in 1930 and Tales of the Pioneers in 1942.
 Tales contains anecdotes about Eastern California and the southwest, including stories about Mono Lake, Death Valley, Bodie, and Pioche, Nevada.

 Many of Chalfant's books remained in print in the years following his death.
 In 1947, selections from Outposts of Civilization and Tales of the Pioneers were posthumously published by Stanford University Press as Gold, Guns, and Ghost Towns.